-DANGER: The build-up of any dust, lint or foreign material in the primary air opening of the burner can interfere with the proper air gas mixture and can result in a yellow flame which can produce carbon monoxide and soot.
-This condition, if allo wed to develop, can lead to bodily injury incl uding death.
+DANGER: The build-up of any dust, lint or foreign material in the combustion fan filter can interfere with the proper air gas mixture and can result in a yellow flame which can produce carbon monoxide and soot.
+This condition, if allowed to develop, can lead to bodily injury including death.
 It is imperative that the burner be kept clean.